oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 # docker start racnode2
 ```

-To check the DB logs, please tail the logs using the following command:
+To check the DB logs, tail the logs using the following command:

 ```
 # docker logs -f racnode2